 Many larger groups have opted to take care of all the shipping arrangements internally so that they have full control over the process and the ultimate cost of getting the goods shipped.

-They will usually end up directly booking space with airlines, trucking companies, shipping lines, etc. and they also deal with the customs declarations in both the importing and exporting countries.
+They will usually end up directly booking space with airlines, trucking companies, shipping lines, etc., and they also deal with the customs declarations in both the importing and exporting countries.

-If a problem arises you will need to troubleshoot the issue and figure out what to do to minimize the impact it has on your business or your budget.
+If a problem arises, you will need to troubleshoot the issue and figure out what to do to minimize the impact it has on your business or your budget.

 Most people realize that they don't have the bandwidth to deal with all of this themselves and they know that their time is most valuable – and most enterprises simply don't have the resources to try to deal with everything themselves.

 As part of these services, you choose both the pick-up and delivery locations.
-The staff in charge of your shipment fully take care of your goods from beginning to the end, based on your requirements and recommendations:
+The staff in charge of your shipment take care of your goods fully from beginning to the end, based on your requirements and recommendations:

 These services come with all the complex administrative procedures to respect (customs clearance etc.) and enable you to get your goods delivered with complete peace of mind.

-Door to Door services step by Step Guide
+Door to Door Services Step by Step Guide

-The party responsible for the logistic organization and for the payment of transport for export will depend on the agreement between the supplier and the buyer.
+The party responsible for the logistics organization and the payment of transport for export will depend on the agreement between the supplier and the buyer.
 If the agreement stipulates that the buyer is responsible for the shipment, then the buyer must arrange the transportation of the goods from the factory to the agreed final destination.

-Usually, the process can be started with scanned copies of the documents, even though some authorities require originals before they can fully complete the process.
-Unless the Incoterm DDP applied to the shipment (Customs Duty Paid), it is the buyer's responsibility to arrange and pay for customs clearance.
+Usually, the process can be started with scanned copies of the papers, even though some authorities require originals before they can fully complete the process.
+Unless the Incoterm DDP is applied to the shipment (Customs Duty Paid), it is the buyer's responsibility to arrange and pay for customs clearance.
 Often, it is easier to let your freight forwarder or the agent clear your shipment, as long as they have all the necessary documents.

 Multiple tasks must be completed once the cargo reaches its final destination.
 It begins when the shipment is received, and the documents are being verified by the agent there.
-Then, the container is taken out of the storage unit at the port and transported to the destination warehouse where the cargo is inspected and sorted for delivery or collection.
+Then, the container is taken out of the storage unit at the port and transported to the destination warehouse, where the cargo is inspected and sorted for delivery or collection.

 The transfer of the cargo from the warehouse to the consignee's address is designated as "destination or import haulage".
 One or several trucks (sometimes even a train) are hired to transport the goods to the warehouse.
 This step can take a few days, depending on the distance.

-- Along with the size of your package, its weight factors heavily into your shipping cost.
+Along with the size of your package, its weight factors heavily into your shipping cost.
 Heavier packages cost more to ship.

 offers two types of full containers: